jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 the D minor shape is refreshingly comfortable to play, typically gripped as `xx1342`.

-**Practice D minor shapes with secondary chords in the key of C major:**
+**Practice the D minor shape with secondary chords in the key of C major:**

 | 4th string root on fret | Note | D shape  | Chord |
 |:-----------------------:|:----:|:--------:|:-----:|